-Compared to the rest of the Metro Detroit market, the Sterling Heights region has higher rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Metro Detroit market, the Sterling Heights submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 65 listings have been listed, so you'll want to check back regularly for new listings.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 65 listings have come on the market, so you'll want to check back regularly for new listings.
+About 28% of the listings in the Sterling Heights are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,530 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this region are close to 1 floors.
-Most buildings in this area were built in 1988 and are Class B.
+The standard measurement for office space in this area is around 1,610 sqft.
+Most properties in this market are approximately 1 stories.
+Most buildings in this region were built in 1989 and are Class B.